otoukebri/Spring-Course-Oak3/README.md

 ###Java Configuration Class

-functions should be declared `public`.
+Functions should be declared `public`.
 Each bean is given a unique id / name.
 Bean ids should not contain implementation detail.